-Onna's platform is a powerful search tool that enables cross-platform search across all your applications.
+Onna's platform is a powerful search tool that enables cross-platform to search across all your applications.
 In this article, we'll walk you through a regular search across your Onna Workspaces/data sources and ways to view your results.

 Searching In Onna